 School of Engineering Medicine

-The School's mission is to train and equip a distinct class of medical professionals with expertise in both medicine and engineering who are driven to design innovative, practical, and impactful solutions to revolutionize healthcare.
-The School's innovative medical curriculum uniquely blends medical and engineering sciences with biodesign principles, offering the only simultaneous master's of engineering and medical doctorate program completed in four years.
+Situated in the heart of Houston’s Texas Medical Center (TMC), the mission of the School of Engineering Medicine (EnMed) is to train and equip physicianeers – a distinct class of medical professionals with expertise in both medicine and engineering who are driven to design innovative, practical and impactful solutions to revolutionize healthcare.
+The School's innovative medical curriculum uniquely blends medical and engineering sciences, biodesign principles and clinical training to offer the first simultaneous dual-degree Master's of Engineering (MEng) and Doctor of Medicine (MD) program completed in four years.

-• Provides clinical training at the top-ranked Houston Methodist Hospital.
+- provides clinical training at the top-ranked Houston Methodist Hospital

-• Focuses on invention, innovation and entrepreneurship
+- focuses on invention, innovation and entrepreneurship

 Leadership

-Through visionary leadership, the School of Engineering Medicine brings together the problem-solving abilities and research expertise of engineers with the unique insights and skills of medical professionals who have a direct understanding of patient, provider, and market needs.
+Through visionary leadership, the School of Engineering Medicine brings together the problem-solving abilities and research expertise of engineers with the unique insights and skills of medical professionals who have a direct understanding of patient, provider and market needs.
 EnMed leaders believe that strong academic, clinical, and industrial collaborations promote hands-on learning and drive the development and implementation of cutting-edge technologies.

-Dr. Timothy B. Boone serves as the Interim Dean for Texas A&M’s School of Engineering Medicine.
+Dr. Timothy B. Boone serves as the Dean for Texas A&M’s School of Engineering Medicine.
 He is a Professor of Urology and holds the Craig C. Brown and Suzanne H. Smith Centennial Chair in Medical Education at Houston Methodist.
 He is the former Chief Education Officer for the Houston Methodist Hospital System and a member of the Neurological Institute.
-Dr. Boone served as Director of the Education Institute at Houston Methodist and Associate Designated Institutional Official helping establish 3 new GME programs at regional hospitals.
-He established Houston Methodist as a clinical campus for Texas A&M College of Medicine in 2016 and partnered to develop and implement the Texas A&M School of Engineering Medicine.
+Dr. Boone served as Director of the Education Institute at Houston Methodist and Associate Designated Institutional Official helping establish three new GME programs at regional hospitals.
+He established Houston Methodist as a clinical campus for Texas A&M Naresh K. Vashisht College of Medicine in 2016 and partnered to develop and implement the Texas A&M School of Engineering Medicine.

 Degree Requirements

-Students may choose to focus on the development of a device, computer software, medical test, diagnostic process, treatment process, drug development, or any other need that exists in the vast medical and pharmaceutical industries.
-The curriculum within the EnMed combination program is a tailored program of study that meets all program requirements for each degree utilizing didactic, blended, and experiential learning .
+Students may choose to focus on the development of a device, computer software, medical test, diagnostic process, treatment process, drug development or any other need that exists in the vast medical and pharmaceutical industries.
+The curriculum within the EnMed combination program is a tailored program of study that meets all program requirements for each degree utilizing didactic, blended and experiential learning .
 All coursework is taken concurrently.

 Learn more about the Master of Engineering in Engineering and Doctor of Medicine Combined Degree Program.